ppy/osu-wiki/news/2017-12-23-community-contributors-2017.md

 ![](/wiki/shared/news/2017-12-23-community-contributors-2017/tom94.png)

 Responsible for a huge number of additions and improvement to osu! and the osu!lazer project, Tom94's reach extends well into the heart of the game's core gameplay - his changes to star rating and pp proving to be the cornerstone of the game's progression in recent times.
-The very definition of era-defining!

 The mathematical magic and wizardry responsible for such madness cannot be understated.

-Beyond that, Tom94's continued contributions to osu!lazer (and the underlying framework behind it) have greatly helped push the project forward, and we are immensely thankful for his work over the years.
+Beyond that, his continued contributions to osu!lazer (and the underlying framework behind it) have greatly helped push the project forward, and while he may have retreated into a less involved role in recent months, he remains an integral part of the team behind osu!, and we're very grateful to have had him work with us.

 ### DrabWeb